jcoliz/MsSentinel.BanffProtect/docs/Tech-Check.md

 # Tech Check Guide

-Follow this guide to ensure you have everything set up ready to start the Hands-on-Lab.
+Follow this guide to ensure you have everything set up ready to start setting up the demo.

 ## Azure account